Chapter 5 : Secrets Surrounding Us

 “As did I, My lord.
 Severus Snape and the others brag about being loyal to you, about wishing to be marked.
 I thought it to be a good test.”
 Voldemort searched through him and found the truth in his words.

 “Your mission is to be kept to yourselves.
 It is not your place to test.
-However, Bellatrix, you may continue discuss it with Lucius, if you feel that he can be of some help.
 Stand.”
 Both servants did as they were told.

 “Black.
 Your orders remain the same; observe and infiltrate if an opportunity arises.
 You are dismissed.”
 Regulus let out breath he hadn’t been aware he was holding.
 He bowed deeply, then turned and walked from the room.

 “Bellatrix,” the word was said in a hiss.
 “You were told to gain information.
-You have given me nothing new.”
+You have given me nothing.”

 She stayed petrified, unsure if he desired an explanation, but not wanting to risk angering him further.